gimesketvirtadieni/slimstreamer/README.md

 ConsoleSink.o  Makefile  SinkFilter.o  SlimStreamer  SlimStreamer.o  Source.o
 ```

-Compilation process produces one executable file - SlimStreamer.
+Compilation process produces one executable file - SlimStreamer (the rest of the files are not needed to run it).

 # Running SlimStreamer

 To stream music to Squeezebox players, they need to be "directed" to use SlimStreamer (instead of LMS).
 This should be done by providing hostname and port (3483) to all players so they can connect to SlimStreamer.
-If you are using squeezelite, a command (-s parameter defines a server to connect to) may look like following (should be run on a host with an attached DAC; a server running SlimStreamer does not required a 'physical' DAC attached):
+If you are using squeezelite, a command (```-s``` parameter defines a server to connect to) may look like following (should be run on a host with an attached DAC; a server running SlimStreamer does not required a 'physical' DAC attached):

 ```
 andrej@sandbox:~$ /usr/bin/squeezelite -n playername -o outputdevice -d all=debug -s slimstreamerhost:3483